Cream bun

-In Northern Europe, soft buns spiced with cardamom, called Semla in Sweden, are eaten on Shrove Tuesday.
+In Northern Europe, soft buns spiced with cardamom, called semla in Sweden, are eaten on Shrove Tuesday.

 Another specific national version is the Hong Kong sweet bun.
 It is one of the most standard pastries in Hong Kong.
 It can also be found in most Chinatown bakery shops.
-The bun has either butter cream or whipped cream filling down the middle with coconut sprinkles on the outside.
+The bun has either buttercream or whipped cream filling down the middle with coconut sprinkles on the outside.
 Variations of it include the "Cream Horn", a pastry in a spiral shape, much like a horn, filled with cream.

-In India cream buns are sold at most bakeries and grocery stores.
+In India, cream buns are sold at most bakeries and grocery stores.
 They have a wide elliptical shape and they are cut in middle along the major axis.
 Each of the flat bun surfaces on the inside are filled with cream and joined together.

+In County Down region of Northern Ireland, a long cream and jam filled variation is known as a "Sailor's Doodle".

+In Barreiro, a city in Portugal there is the 'Bola de Manteiga', where very light buns have a butter and cream filling.